about north oaks

 The City is responsible for traditional government services, such as police and fire protection, traffic control, animal control, planning, recycling, licensing, building code and ordinance enforcement.

-The Home Owners’ Association is responsible for road maintenance as well as for recreational programs and facilities.
-All North Oaks roads are privately owned.
+The Home Owners’ Association is responsible for road and trail maintenance as well as for recreational programs and facilities.
+All North Oaks roads and trails are privately owned.
 All home owners are members of the Association.